thegksingh/Timbre/README.md

 │   └── text/                   # All generated text lands here
 ├── documents/
 │   └── voice_list.txt          # A handy list of all supported TTS voices
 ├── requirements.txt             # All the Python libraries you need
+├── LICENSE.txt
 ├── .env                        # Where you'll put your secret API key └── README.md                   # You are here!
 ```